ui/stamps-api-docs/source/reward_api.rst

 Variable            Description
 =================== ==============================
 rewards             List of rewards available for redemption.
-                    Contains id, name, stamps_required, image_url, and redeemable(If user_email is provided)
-vouchers            List of rewards available for redemption by user.
+                    Contains id, name, stamps_required, image_url, and redeemable(If user is provided) vouchers            List of rewards available for redemption by user.
                     Contains  id, name, type, quantity, image_url,
                     landscape_url, and expires_on.